2025 Texas redistricting: Partisan breakdown of the new congressional map

+Legal challenge

+On November 18, 2025, a federal court in El Paso, Texas ruled that the redistricting constituted a racial gerrymander, a ruling which would have barred the map from being used for the 2026 midterms.
+The ruling also disrupted campaign planning for candidates across Texas ahead of the 2026 elections.
+However, on November 21, the U.S. Supreme Court approved a request filed by Texas to temporarily block the lower court ruling.

+On December 4, the Supreme Court stayed the District Court ruling in a 6–3 decision that allows Texas to use the map in 2026, concluding that the District Court had "failed to honor the presumption of legislative good faith by construing ambiguous direct and circumstantial evidence against the legislature" in finding that the map was racially gerrymandered, and had "improperly inserted itself into an active primary campaign" because it issued its ruling after the candidate filing period had begun.
+The dissenting opinion, written by Elena Kagan and joined by Sonia Sotomayor and Ketanji Brown Jackson, argued that the majority was not following the appropriate standard of review for questions of fact, stating, "We are a higher court than the District Court, but we are not a better one when it comes to making such a fact-based decision."
+The Supreme Court formalized the reversal and allowing the new map to be used in 2026 in a summary order on April 27, 2026, with Kagan, Sotomayor, and Jackson dissenting.

 Impact

 Political effects

 The proposed redistricting map intends to give Republicans five additional seats in the 2026 United States House of Representatives elections.
 The map splits voters of color in Tarrant County and alters Texas's 35th congressional district, established in a court order by the United States District Court for the District of Columbia.
 It establishes two majority-white districts, two majority-African American districts, and one majority-Hispanic district.
 The map condenses several Democratic incumbents against each other, setting up the possibility of primary conflicts, but does not ensure a Republican victory.
 The map estimates that Hispanic voters in three districts will support Republicans without Donald Trump on the ballot.
 In two multiracial districts, the proposed map does not alleviate concerns raised by the United States Department of Justice in its letter.
-According to Representative Todd Ames Hunter, the map was created by the law firm Butler Snow.
+The map was drawn primarily by the executive director of the National Republican Redistricting Trust, Adam Kincaid, who subsequently defended it in court.